aioobe/aioobe.github.io/_posts/2016-06-29-a-child-is-not-always-a-parent.md

 In the case of inheritance there's always a better terminology: Superclass and subclass.
 So, instead of saying for instance

-> Animal is a parent of Cat
+> Animal is the parent of Cat

 say

-> Animal is a superclass of Cat
+> Animal is the superclass of Cat

 &lt;/rant&gt;